constantakopoulos/playwright-workshop/README.md

 You should configure “git” to work with GitHub.
 Here is a good guide → Your first time with Git and GitHub

 3. Download the project
-Go to (or create) the folder where you store all Orfium’s coding projects.
+Go to (or create) the folder where you store all your coding projects.

 Then, download the workshop’s code from GitHub with the command: